-By 2017, 90 million people will live in smart homes.
 By 2020, there will be 50 billion connected devices.
-The latest Gartner forecast predicts that by 2020 there will be $309 billion in incremental revenue opportunity for IoT suppliers, mostly in services.
+And a recent Gartner forecast predicts that by 2020 there will be $309 billion in incremental revenue opportunity for IoT suppliers, mostly in services.
 With numbers like these, it’s clear IoT is not just another trend.
-It’s the future of business.
+It’s the future.

-The first wave of IoT will probably consist of devices that can diagnose their own problems and schedule their own field technician calls.
-But then things will get much more interesting.
-IoT will move beyond efficiency and into possibility.
+The first wave of IoT consisted of devices that could diagnose their own problems and schedule their own field technician calls.
+But things have been getting much more interesting.
+IoT is moving beyond efficiency and into possibility.

-Here as we see it are the core challenges facing the nascent Internet of Things market today:
+Here as we see it are the core challenges facing the nascent IoT market today:

 Though the traditional ways of doing business may be evolving, it’s important to remember that the way to succeed in IoT is the same as it ever was: building solid recurring relationships with your customers.

 As we move at warp speed into an ever-more digitized world, concentrating on connections—wireless, virtual or otherwise—and a solid business model will ensure you’re business is on the right track.

 Ultimately, we think IoT is about enabling companies to meet the demands of today’s changing consumer.

 Consumers today are more informed and demanding than they were ten years ago by an order of magnitude.
 They have the world’s store of knowledge at their fingertips.
 They expect ongoing value and unique experiences.
 And they’re not as interested in methods as they are outcomes.